Important photometric quantities and units

 The terms lumen, candela and lux occur very frequently in light measurement.
 They are all photometric quantities.
 The following diagram shows the relationship between the three terms.

 The unit lumen stands for the total light output of a luminaire emitted in all directions.
 However, since the light emitted by luminaires is not emitted evenly in all directions, the luminous intensity is given in candela.
+So candela is the unit of light intensity.
 This value indicates how much light is emitted in a particular direction.
 In contrast to these two emitted quantities, there is also the receiver quantity lux.
 The lux unit does not measure how much light is emitted, but how much of the emitted light reaches a certain surface.

 To assess the brightness of a luminaire or illuminant, it is essential to consider all three values.
 The units lumen and candela are quoted by most manufacturers.
 Manufacturers cannot quote the lux value because this value depends on the ambient conditions of the area of application.